shreyagupta/agentic-llm-engineering/Agents_agents_more_agents/agentic_engineering_team_designs_pipeline/README.md

  ### 4) Test Engineer
 Writes unit tests for the backend module to ensure correctness and reliability.
 They create a test_{module_name}.py file that verifies the backend behaves as expected.

-## The final outpout looks as follows in gradio:
+## The final output looks as follows in gradio:
 ![UI Screenshot](../../images/engineering_team_trading_ui.png)